 - Eventually, the color panels took a more modern look, the famous V was introduced, and the ducks ducked and left, leaving no animals on the current day logo

 - And, I learned the origin of the name of the city of Detroit

-Jan enjoyed being there although her favorite old cars were gone.
+Jan enjoyed being there at the junkyard, although her favorite old cars were gone.
 The rust and decay being reduced left fewer abstract photography opportunities, but she managed to find a collection that pleased her.
 Here are Jan’s photos.

 And these are mine.